MrGrappleMan/Fynelium-NT/README.md

 5. Advanced Telemetry to help accelerate Windows development

 ## Installation

-Be sure to be connect to the internet and have administrator permissions Pin Terminal to taskbar, hold Ctrl+Shift and click the app.
-Use the Terminal UWP app, not powershell directly.
-It needs to have tabs.
+### Suggestions
+An activated copy of Windows 11, still works on 10.
+8GB RAM
+Use the "Release Preview" insider channel or the other builds as you prefer

+### Requirements
+Administrator permissions
+Internet access, preferrably uninterupted

+Search for "Terminal", press Ctrl+Shift+Enter to launch in elevated mode.
+Use the Terminal UWP app, which has tabs.
-You will get a prompt, click yes
+You will get a UAC prompt, click yes
 Paste the text below into the newly launched window, assuming your shell is powershell.
 Copy it with the button in the top right corner.

 ```